stefan-it/autotrain-flair-mobie/README.md

 After each model is fine-tuned, it will automatically be uploaded to the Hugging Model Hub.
 The following files are uploaded:

-* `pytorch-model.bin`: Flair internally stores the best model as `best-model.pt` over all epochs.
-To be compatible with the Model Hub the `best-model.pt` is renamed automatically to `pytorch_model.bin`
+* `pytorch-model.bin`: Flair internally tracks the best model as `best-model.pt` over all epochs.
+To be compatible with the Model Hub the `best-model.pt`, is renamed automatically to `pytorch_model.bin`
 * `training.log`: Flair stores the training log in `training.log`.
 This file is later needed to parse the best F1-score on development set
 * `./runs`: In this folder the TensorBoard logs are stored.
 This enables a nice display of metrics on the Model Hub